sachieko/discTimestamp/README.md

 If there are issues with using this dependency on Windows, you can try installing another node module that allows writing to the OS's clipboard.

 I've kept this simple since it is writing to the OS's clipboard so it is very clear what is being written to those with little dev knowledge.

+## Version details

+1.1.0 is a breaking change with 1.0.0 in terms of how to use it.
+You no longer need to edit numbers within the program to use it for personal use, just input arguments when you initially run the program.